 Even if you read every piece of info out there, you can still experience culture shock

 It goes without saying that it’s good to do your research and ask around for information on certain topics before you move.
 The more you know, the less likely it is that you’ll feel surprised and lost.
 If holidays are important to you, now you’ll know how to celebrate Thanksgiving in America vs Thanksgiving in Canada.
 However, when you look at the bigger picture, you come to realize that there aren’t that many crucial differences.
 Besides the date and when things take place, the holiday is nearly the same in both places.
 If you have to spend your next Thanksgiving in Canada, you know who to call for help when it comes to relocation.
-Number 1 Movers will always be at your service.
+Number 1 Van Lines will always be at your service.
 Help is only a phone call or free moving quote away, so don’t wait any longer!
 Plan your next move before next Thanksgiving comes around!
 You can always count on us.